 History of Carnival of Viareggio

-Few years later, music and motion were introduced on the floats.
-Then, from 1925, floats were built with the revolutionary technique of the papier-mâché.
+A few years later, music and motion were introduced on the floats.
+Then, from 1925, floats were built with the revolutionary technique of the paper-mâché.

-In the Carnival poster of 1931, Burlamacco is drowned with a female named Ondina that represents the typical bather of the summer season of Viareggio.
-Together they represent the essence of the city of Viareggio: the Carnival and the summer.
+In the Carnival poster of 1931, Burlamacco is drawn with a slender female.
+Ondina is her name, and she represents the typical bathers of the summer season of Viareggio.
+Burlamacco and Ondina together represent the essence of the city of Viareggio: the Carnival and the Summer.

 In 2001 floats and Masks have a new house: the Cittadella del Carnevale.
 This is where the magic of Carnival comes to life.
 Inside sixteen huge hangars, artists set their creativity working hard on the new float projects.
 The vast complex hosts also a museum dedicated to the history of Viareggio’s Carnival and a contemporary art exhibit.